fuxianghuang1/VersaMammo/README.md

 ## Downstream task
 If you want to train and test all models, please download the corresponding pre-trained weights (need request), and unzip it under /downstream/.

-Please note that the corresponding pre-trained weights are **not publicly available at this time** due to restrictions in the EMBED Data Use Agreement.
-We are actively working with the EMBED team to seek permission for public release.
-Once we obtain the necessary approval, we will update this repository.
-﻿
 ### Training
 For all the downstream tasks, you can use the following command to train the models (please replace `downstream_task` with the name of the corresponding downstream task, e.g., `Segment`, `Detection`, `classification`, `VQA`, `Multi_Classification`):
 ```shell